Job Sampson Andrews1,2

 BMDB data

-Job Sampson Andrews was born in 1847 at Odcombe, SOM, ENG, probably the Job Andrews birth reg.
-Yeovil, 4th qtr 1847.3,4 He was christened on 25 Dec 1847 ?Odcombe, SOM, ENG; "born to the widow Tabitha"1 (unless this was a very late christening, father cannot be John).2,1 Some sources believe Job Sampson Andrews was born cir.
-1850 at Odcombe, SOM, ENG.5,6
+Job Sampson Andrews was born cir.
+Dec 1847 Odcombe, SOM, ENG, probably the Job Andrews birth reg.
+Yeovil, 4th qtr 1847.3,4 He was christened on 25 Dec 1847 ?Odcombe, SOM, ENG; "born to the widow Tabitha"1 (unless this was a very late christening, father cannot be John.)2,1 Some sources believe Job Sampson Andrews was born cir.
+1850 Odcombe, SOM.5,6

 Migration